 The plans contractually limit the benefit to be provided for certain groups of current and future retirees.
 As a result, there is no health care trend associated with these groups.
-The discount rate used in determining the accumulated postretirement benefit obligation was 4.20% at March 31, 2012 and 5.30% at April 2, 2011.
-The discount rate used in determining the net periodic benefit cost was 5.30% for fiscal 2012, 6.00% for fiscal 2011 and 7.00% for fiscal 2010.
-The RP-2000 Combined Mortality Table was used to determine the postretirement net periodic benefit costs in fiscal 2012, 2011 and 2010.
+The discount rate used in determining the accumulated postretirement benefit obligation was 3.80% at March 30, 2013 and 4.20% at March 31, 2012.
+The discount rate used in determining the net periodic benefit cost was 4.20% for fiscal 2013, 5.30% for fiscal 2012, and 6.00% for fiscal 2011.
+The RP-2000 Combined Mortality Table was used to determine the postretirement net periodic benefit costs in fiscal 2013, 2012 and 2011.

 The following benefit payments, which reflect future service as appropriate, are expected to be paid.
-The benefit payments are based on the same assumptions used to measure the Company's benefit obligation at the end of fiscal 2012:
+The benefit payments are based on the same assumptions used to measure the Company's benefit obligation at the end of fiscal 2013: